 Prerequisite Fulfillment for Advanced or Dual Credit Classes

 Summertime is the right time for students to delve into learning a new language - not only for credits but also for cultural and life enrichment!
-Sadly, some school districts have limited in-house foreign language programs - typically only offering one or two languages in their schools.
-Introducing a virtual summer school program can literally open up a whole new world to students seeking to acquire new world language skills.
+Sadly, some school districts have limited in-house world language programs - typically only offering one or two languages in their schools.
+Introducing a virtual summer school program can literally open up a whole new world to students seeking to acquire new world language skills via course expansion.

-When Sol Gonzalez, a Curriculum Specialist with Milwaukee Public Schools, needed a summer language program for her elementary students, she called Myken Caviness, VP of Programs at Proximity Learning, who helped her build an American Sign Language enrichment course for her students.
+When Sol Gonzalez, a Curriculum Specialist with Milwaukee Public Schools, needed a summer language program for her elementary students, she called Proximity Learning, which helped her build an American Sign Language enrichment course for her students.